mriat/GridImageSearch/README.md

 3. User can configure advanced search filters
 4. Subsequent searches will have any filters applied to the search results
 5. User can tap on any image in results to see the image full-screen
-6. User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+6. User can scroll down "infinitely" to continue loading more image results (up to 8 pages)

 C) The following bonus stories are complete
 Bonus: User can zoom or pan images displayed in full-screen detail view